 People seeing her in these last years could scarcely have imagined the rich life she had led.
 They are not alone.
 Until recently people could not easily find information on her.
-In our Local History Room, for instance, we have no clipping files on Stella Carroll.
+In our Heritage Room, for instance, we have no clipping files on Stella Carroll.

 This situation changed three years ago, when Linda Eversole published her book Stella: Unrepentant Madam, which introduced us to a fascinating and important member of our past, a past we are only now willing to acknowledge.
 We can now see Stella as a pioneer businesswoman, someone who overcame the handicaps of poverty and being a woman in a man’s world.
 Prostitution was one of the few opportunities a woman had, and she made the most of it.
 She had the misfortune to live in an oppressive era, but she dealt, usually successfully, with the obstacles in her path.
 Her recognition is long overdue, and we are all in Ms Eversole’s debt.